Front Range Equine Rescue (FRER) horses become available for adoption after full rehabilitation and training evaluation.

 Once healthy and assessed, horses are placed up for adoption to qualified homes.
 Until a horse is successfully adopted, it does not leave Front Range’s care.
 Horses are not allowed to be bred.
 Front Range reserves the right to life long follow up.
 If an adoption does not work out, Front Range encourages the owner to responsibly place the horse in a new home (which must follow Front Range’s rules) or return the horse to the rescue.
 Horses can never be sold at auction.

-FRER adopts horses to qualified homes throughout the United States with preference given to those in CO, VA, or neighboring states.
-As of 2015, horses for adoption are located at a foster farm in Bristow, VA under the care of Front Range’s rescue coordinator and at Shiloh Acres Horse Rescue (SAHR) in Ft.
-Collins, CO.
+FRER adopts horses to qualified homes with preference given to those in CO or neighboring states.
+Currently horses for adoption are located with Shiloh Acres Horse Rescue (SAHR) in northern Colorado.
 Please note SAHR also has its own rescue horses available for adoption.

-Front Range Equine Rescue keeps a small number of retirees; horses who are unlikely to adopt but still have a good quality of life.
+Front Range Equine Rescue also has a small group of retired horses who are unlikely to adopt but still have a good quality of life.
 These horses are available to sponsor to help offset their care expenses.
-The majority of these horses are located in Florida.
+These horses are located at FRER’s farm in Florida.

 Front Range is available to provide horse owners with tips on how to safely re-home their horses.